Joaoloula/joaoloula.github.io-src/content/posts/reinforcement-learning/reinforcement-learning.md

 Model-free learning pros and cons are:

-- <code class="green">Computationally efficient, since decision-making consists of looking up a table.</code>
+- Computationally efficient, since decision-making consists of looking up a table.

-- <code class="red">Inflexible to changes in the MDP structure (transition probabilities or rewards), since they're not explicited in the model and thus can only be accounted for by relearning state-action values.</code>
+- Inflexible to changes in the MDP structure (transition probabilities or rewards), since they're not explicited in the model and thus can only be accounted for by relearning state-action values.